Manage Account

 The deceased borrower’s interest will automatically transfer to the remaining borrower(s).

-Each borrower owns a specific share in the property and the deceased borrower’s share won’t automatically transfer to the remaining borrower(s).
-If the property was owned this way, you’ll need the help of a solicitor to deal with the deceased borrower’s share of the estate.
+Each borrower owns a specific share in the property.
+The deceased borrower’s share won’t automatically transfer to the remaining borrower(s).
+You’ll need the help of a solicitor to deal with the deceased borrower’s share of the estate.

 Important Information

-- Payments are still due on the mortgage, even after a borrower has passed away
+- Monthly payments are still due on the mortgage, even after a borrower has passed away.
+Payments should be maintained from the estate where possible.

-Over the lifetime of your mortgage, many things may change – here’s how to deal with the most common changes.
+Over the term of your mortgage, many things can change and it’s important we have the right information for you.
+Here’s how to deal with the most common changes.

 Making changes